 Right-wing friendly Parler announces re-launch

 BOSTON (AP) — The right-wing friendly social network Parler, which was forced offline following the Jan.
-6 attack on the U.S. Capitol by supporters of then-President Donald Trump, said it is re-launching.
+6 attack on the U.S. Capitol by supporters of then-President Donald Trump, says it is re-launching.

 The Twitter alternative has been struggling to return online since Amazon stripped it of web-hosting service on Jan.
 11 over its unwillingness to remove posts inciting violence.
 Google and Apple removed Parler’s app from their online stores for the same reason.

-An interim CEO, Mark Meckler of the Tea Party Patriots movement, said in an emailed statement Monday that Parler would be brought back online for current users this week with new users being able to sign up next week.
+Parler said in an emailed statement Monday that it would be led by an interim CEO, Mark Meckler of the Tea Party Patriots movement.
+It said the service would be brought back online for current users this week with new users being able to sign up next week — and would not be reliant on “Big Tech.”

-The only content available on the website, however, was a single, static page whose lead post reminded viewers of “technical difficulties.”
-An attempt to log into the Parler app on Monday failed, citing a “network error.”
+The site's homepage, however, was a single, static page whose lead post reminded viewers of “technical difficulties.”
+While it was possible to log in via a different variation of that URL, Parler's iPhone app did not work, yielding a “networking error” when an Associated Press reporter tried it.
+Among new posters was Fox News personality Sean Hannity.

-Public internet records showed that Parler was being hosted by a Los Angeles Company, SkySilk.
-Ron Guilmette, a California-based internet researcher and activist, said SkySilk appeared to be a small outfit and that it was not clear to him whether it could provide adequate security for the site.
+Guidelines accessible on the site, dated Feb.
+14, said Parler would use technology and human review to remove “threatening or inciting content."
+They said a “community jury” headed by a Parler employee would hear appeals.

 In a lawsuit seeking to force Amazon to restore its service, Parler's management claimed that Amazon aimed to deny Trump "a platform on any large social-media service.”
 That followed Twitter's decision to permanently ban the former president from its service and similar indefinite bans by Facebook and Instagram.